piyush-jain1/Network-Sampling-using-K-hop-RW/README.md

 ## CODS COMAD 2019

-Network Sampling refers to the methodologies defined for preserving structural properties of the given network.
-In recent past
+Network Sampling refers to the methodologies defined for preserving structural properties of the given network using representative node samples.
+Among various approaches, random walk based network sampling has received much popularity.
+Further, network sampling has many applications such as,

+Recently, it is observed that network sampling has been used widely for unsupervised network embedding tasks.

 Further,